weareloca/.github/profile/README.md

 ## Tags
 Tags should start with **v** and be [semver](https://semver.org/) compatible.
 Example: `v1.2.3`.
 Tags are being used for building and tagging production-ready container images.

+## Commit message
+Please, follow https://www.conventionalcommits.org/ when you create a commit message as often as possible.